 Spectacularly scenic, the views are exhilarating: look out to England on one side and over Wales on the other.
 You'll feel a world away from everyday life.
 If you prefer to walk, then this route still offers plenty of challenge as well as rewards.

 The top of Black Hill is an incredible place to watch the sun rise.

 The initial climb from the car park to the trig point gets your legs burning but once up there you can see for miles in all directions - taking in almost the whole of Herefordshire.

 The route starts in Black Hill’s small car park where you'll start to ascent the the steep slope towards the rocky area ahead.
+Look out for wild Welsh mountain ponies, red kites, buzzards and kestrels as you go.
 Along the ridge, there's amazing views all around and after about 1.5 miles you will reach the trig point.
 From here, continue to follow the track and then turn left and start your descent, looking out across the glorious Olchon Valley.
 Passing through a wood, you'll return to the car park.
-Afterwards, pay a well-earned visit to The Bulls Head, a lovely country pub in nearby Craswell.

 Take care: The ridge is very exposed, so it can be windy.
 Sturdy footwear is advisable as there are a couple of rough, rocky sections, particularly on the descent.
 Also bring along plenty to drink.

 Even though you’re only a short drive from civilisation, at quiet times you can feel like the only person in the world.